dia-bolix/cheffing_it_up/README.md

 - Share recipes (with a link or txt file)
 - Search for a recipe
 - Adding images to a recipe
+- Enter in ingredients and return a set of recipes
+- Sort by recipe price based on prices from large retailer (Walmart)
+-
 ## Design